okta/okta-oidc-android/README.md

 ### Using JSON configuration file

-You can also create a `account` by poviding a JSON file.
+You can also create a `config` by poviding a JSON file.
 Create a file called `okta_oidc_config.json` in your application's `res/raw/` directory with the following contents:

 ```json